cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-12-game-forfeit.md

 <HighlightBox type="tip">

-For an explanation as to why this setup is resistant to an attack from an unbounded number of expired games, see the [section on the game's FIFO](./03-starport-09-game-fifo.md).
+For an explanation as to why this setup is resistant to an attack from an unbounded number of expired games see the [section on the game's FIFO](./03-starport-09-game-fifo.md).

 </HighlightBox>